acanacar/CMPE-597-Spring-2023/README.md

 # CMPE-597-Spring-2023

 ## Training Neural Network
-To train the neural network, you can run cli command with project folder path using --project_path argument
+To train the neural network, you can run cli command with project folder path by using

+--project_path argument

+Example run command:

 python main.py --project_path C:\Users\a.acar\PycharmProjects\cmpe_587_assignment1